 They also offer easy access, everything is within reach and, particularly in the winter you will be grateful for a lean to’s proximity to the house.
 At any time of the year, there’s less of a distance to carry watering cans and installing electricity will be cheaper.

 You can even have direct access from your house so that the larger lean-tos become small conservatories and garden rooms.
 Particularly if it’s south facing, the solar heat from the greenhouse can also help warm the house.

 As less of your garden is taken up, this will free up space for perhaps a pond or, if you have children, leave a larger area for them to play on (in addition to lessening the risk of broken glass!).

 Don’t worry too much about the number of plants you can grow.
 They’ll still be a wide range to keep you busy including enough room perhaps for tomatoes and other vegetables in grow bags or pots.

-All major greenhouse manufacturers offer a lean to option, so there’s plenty of choice.
-And don’t forget, they are not only valuable work spaces for gardeners, a lean to can add real style to your house.
+All major greenhouse manufacturers offer a lean-to option, so there’s plenty of choices.
+And don’t forget, they are not only valuable workspaces for gardeners, a lean-to can add real style to your house.